duramaanu/alx-system_engineering-devops/0x00-shell_basics/README.md

 Script that mv all files staring with UPPERCASE
 Script that del all files in current wd that end with ~ Script that creates dir welcome
+Cmd that list all files & dir of current dir seperated by commas